 The Balfour Brickner Rabbinic Seminar and Fellowship program is designed specifically to help clergy with their social justice work.
-This 5-day long seminar is designed to help provide the foundational skills to make rabbis more effective social justice advocates using Jewish texts and advocacy training.
+This 5-day long seminar is designed to help provide the foundational skills to make rabbis and cantors more effective social justice advocates using Jewish texts and advocacy training.

 The RAC educates and mobilizes the Reform Jewish community on legislative and social concerns, advocating on more than 70 different issues, including economic justice, civil rights, religious liberty, Israel and more.
 We welcome groups to come visit the RAC in Washington, DC and learn about our work, and the Jewish imperative for social justice.